aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/manage-zoom/_index.md

 3. Add the summary zoom frame to the first slide.
 4. Write the modified presentation as a PPTX file.

-This Java code shows you how to create a summary zoom frame on a slide:
+This Javascript code shows you how to create a summary zoom frame on a slide:

 ```javascript
     var pres = new  aspose.slides.Presentation();